nighterrors/_REPO-56A4F_General_/README.md

 1. [Create a repo based on this template.](https://github.com/nighterrors/_REPO-56A4F_General_/generate)
 2. **Replace *text between `<?>` and `<?/?>` marks* with your content.**
 	- Perhaps there will be a script, that automates this process to some extent.
-	- [0]: `@` symbols followed by CamelCase words will be used as keywords.
+	- [0]: `@` symbols followed by CamelCase words are used as keywords.
 There'll be like a JSON or something that you'll be able to customize.
+	- Paragraphs between `<?>` and `<?/?>` marks not containing aforementioned keywords are only part of the template's documentation.
+They should be deleted during initialization.
 	- The repo's name was chosen so that it's easy to capture and replace.
 3. ???
 4. Profit.